What is ChloraPrep patient preoperative skin preparation?

 The dyes in Scrub Teal and Hi-Lite Orange are Food, Drug and Cosmetic (FD&C) Green #3 and Yellow #6 dyes, and have been "Generally Recognized As Safe" (GRAS) by the Food and Drug Administration (FDA).
 For an ingredient to be listed as GRAS, extensive safety testing is conducted, reviewed and accepted.
 FD&C Green #3 is a common colorant used in many applications throughout the healthcare field (e.g., eye angiography and screening for ocular dryness, routine lab testing, dye injections, histological/cytological stains for cancer screening of tissues).
 FD&C Green #3 and Yellow #6 were found to be stable when combined with the 2% chlorhexidine gluconate/70% isopropyl alcohol ChloraPrep formulation, which offers proven, stable and uncompromised chlorhexidine-based solutions.

-Top Q. In addition to CDC guidelines, are there other evidence-based guidelines that recommend the use of skin antiseptics containing chlorhexidine?
+Top Q. In addition to CDC guidelines, are there other evidence-based guidelines that recommend the use of preoperative skin preparations containing chlorhexidine?

 A. Yes.
 Chlorhexidine gluconate is highly recommended by at least 18 organizations and initiatives, with 11 specifically advocating a 2% formulation.
 For a complete listing click here.